pypa/packaging.python.org/source/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows.rst

 ``push`` event.
 This guide shows you how to publish a Python distribution whenever a tagged commit is pushed.
+It will use the `pypa/gh-action-pypi-publish GitHub Action`_ https://github.com/marketplace/actions/pypi-publish

 .. attention::